 Existing commercial entities (large and small) across all industries turn to universities to help them further extend product lines or accelerate R&D efforts.
 For early-stage discoveries, industry partners may first want to invest additional funding into the research to de-risk it further for the purpose of improving its commercial viability.
 The University of Pittsburgh maintains relationships with companies around the world, and the Office of Industry & Economic Partnerships (OIEP) can review your technology and determine whether alignment exists to pitch your technology to a partner, including in some cases, with a company’s corporate venture capital arm.

 Platform technologies and innovations with broad applications may be suited to the formation of a new company created for the sole purpose of advancing a University technology.
-Entrepreneurs in Residence at the Innovation Institute can help vet company startup potential and identify resources to get them off the ground.
+Commercialization professionals at the Innovation Institute can help vet company startup potential and identify resources to get them off the ground.

 Startup opportunities can be generated by faculty, staff, graduate students, or undergraduate students.
 There are two primary approaches these innovators can follow to determine if their ideas have merit and can be converted into a successful new company.